James Hamilton, 5th Duke of Abercorn: Early life and family

-The Duke was a first cousin of the 8th Earl Spencer, father of Diana, Princess of Wales.
+The Duke is a first cousin of the 8th Earl Spencer, father of Diana, Princess of Wales.
 He attended Diana's 1981 wedding to Prince Charles at St Paul's Cathedral.

 Career

 Educated at Eton College and the Royal Agricultural College, in 1953 he was commissioned into the Grenadier Guards as Second Lieutenant Lord James Paisley, and then promoted to Lieutenant in 1955.
 He quit active service and was absorbed into the Regular Reserves a year later.
 In 1964 he became Ulster Unionist MP for Fermanagh and South Tyrone, succeeding his cousin, Lord Robert Grosvenor.
 He held his seat in the 1966 election but lost it to Frank McManus in 1970 by 1,423 votes.
 In 1970 he served as High Sheriff of Tyrone.
 In 1974 he joined the Ulster Defence Regiment, but left the regiment and remained in the British Army in the Volunteer List in 1980.
 From 1986 to 2009 he was the Lord Lieutenant of County Tyrone.
 In 1999, he was appointed a Knight Companion of the Order of the Garter.
 He was Colonel of the Irish Guards from 2000 to 2008.
 Additionally, he was appointed Lord Steward of the Household in 2001, serving until 2009.

 He owns more than 15000 acres.
 His seat is Baronscourt, near Newtownstewart, County Tyrone, Northern Ireland.
 The Dukedom of Abercorn is in the Peerage of Ireland and did not carry an entitlement to a seat in the House of Lords, but until 1999 the Duke was entitled to sit there under his subsidiary title Marquess of Abercorn, in the Peerage of Great Britain.
 He was appointed Chancellor of the Order of the Garter on 17 October 2012, and retired from that office on 18 June 2024.

 In 1987, he served as a judge in Prince Edward's charity television special The Grand Knockout Tournament.